csbruun/harDataCleaning/README.md

 A description of the project and the data set is available here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The the input data is loaded from here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The input data is loaded from here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The script was originally created using the dataset downloaded on 2014-06-21.
+The script was originally created using a version of the dataset downloaded on 2014-06-21.

 ### Output Data